GIS-S-mart/Benchmark-9-IMIC/README.md

 The problem is detailed [here](Dynalog/Readme.md).

 ### 2026: The Flexibac problem + (PLUS)
 The theme was announced during the SOHOMA 2025 conference.
 The Flexibac+ problem is an evolution of the first problem proposed for the first IMIC edition.
-In 2025, the different proposals oly adressed 2.5% of the total number of instances.
+In 2025, the different proposals only adressed 2.5% of the total number of instances.
 Moreover, only online solutions were proposed.
 Flexibac+ takes up last year's theme with a view to pushing for the resolution of all available instances.
 More details on the problem are available [here](https://github.com/GIS-S-mart/Benchmark-9-IMIC/tree/2026-edition).